madprops/airc/README.md

 `model` : Which openai model to use.

-Either `turbo_instruct`, and `turbo`.
+Either `turbo_instruct` and `turbo`.

 ---

 `max_prompt` : Ignore prompts longer than this.

-Prompt is the text sent to openai to ask a question.
+The prompt is the text sent to openai to ask a question.

 Rules length or context length are not considered.